craigs40/Capstone2/README.md

 ## Getting Started:
 1. Clone this repository to your machine via the green "code" button at the top, or open your Terminal/Command Prompt and run git clone.
 2. Navigate to the project folder
-3. Run bin/linter.rb --(yourfile) to check your code for linter errors.
+3. Run linter.rb --(yourfile) to check your code for linter errors.

 ## Built With